 One evening a huge glitch occurs, another blunder on the part of the seasoned location manager.
 I discover that the town we are to overnight in is ‘dry’.
 Damned Baptists!
 Not a huge issue for our delightful voice of reason, producer Kate Dean, but I know this will be a challenge for the DP, Giles; an Englishman now of Barcelona will want a glass, if not of Rioja, of something similar with his chicken fried steak.
 Not too many tapas bars in Comancheria.

 Mercifully a quick inquiry discovers that the dull temperance of the city fathers does not cross the County Line.
 A swift booze run delivers a couple of bottles of Malbec to the table.

 The Texas portion of our odyssey is a luxury as we research the screenwriter’s past.
 Once into New Mexico the quest kicks off in earnest as I must present some realistic options, and David and the others must start to harden their choices.
 We have the usual criteria for any show, large or small: we need to find an anchor town that offers the most locations and has enough rooms for the crew.
 Clovis, Portales, Artesia, Tatum, Roswell, are all scoured for banks, banks across the street from diners, cheap motels, cheap motels across the highway from barren plains, used car lots and back alleys.
 Driving between these burgs we examine the highways for cinematic two lane black-top, intersections of a variety of ideas for the many road sequences.

 Soon we have a solid choice for the major sets.
 The proximity of Clovis and Portales, the availability of rooms in either, the full support we are promised from the city folk, and the number of banks cafes, back alleys brings a sense of relief and delight to the scouting party.
 The mood at dinner is upbeat.
-Nothing sets the senior mebers of the
+Nothing sets the senior members of production at ease as the common settlement on a location, or, as in this case, the